TheCoolerZmitter/Chatroom/README.md

+## Client Server Chatroom ##

+A chatroom terminal application that can run up to 10 concurrent chatrooms, each with up to 10 users communicating with each other.
+Each user can select a room or create a new room, choose their username, and are given a unique text color.

 To make the files in an Ubuntu Linux terminal, "make" must be installed ("sudo apt install make" or "sudo apt install build-essential"), then type "make".
 Alternatively, you can run the commands in the makefile manually.
 Once the files are made, enter "./main_server" to start the server program.